Kevin Newman Player Props: Reds vs. Padres

 Kevin Newman At The Plate

-- Newman is hitting .230 with a double, two home runs and two walks.
+- Newman has a double, two home runs and two walks while hitting .231.

-- Newman is batting .250 during his last outings and is riding a four-game hitting streak.
+- Newman is batting .300 during his last games and is on a five-game hitting streak.

-- In 18 games played this year, he has hit a homer in two of them.
+- In 19 games played this year, he has gone deep in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.